FelipeRibeiroLabs/flow-nft-scaffold/README.md

 - `/scripts` location for Cadence scripts goes here
 - `/transactions` location for Cadence transactions goes in this folder
 - `/tests` all the integration tests for your dapp and Cadence tests go into this folder

+Inside `contracts` folder you will find:
+- `/nft-standards` It will be the account that contains the default contracts NonFungibleToken and MetadataViews
+- `/exampleNFT-deployer` It will be the account that contains the ExampleNFT contract

 ### 👨‍💻 Start Developing